wilas/lab-ci/samples/py_garden/README.md

  - simple and a lot of functions (faster then selenium, no webbrowser needed)
  - allow change test configuration in fly
  - fast execution
+ - twill is dead (last version 0.9 released 2007) but still useful for easyfying browser-like tasks
  - caching app object needed: 'the function passed into wsgi_intercept is called once for each intercepted connection, but we only want to create the WSGI app object once.' - http://ivory.idyll.org/articles/twill-and-wsgi_intercept.html